ton-blockchain/docs/docs/nodes/run-node.md

 # Running your own Full Node/Validator

-To install and manage your own node, use **[Mytonctrl](https://github.com/ton-blockchain/mytonctrl)** open source tool developed by TON Foundation.
+To install and manage your own node, use **[mytonctrl](https://github.com/ton-blockchain/mytonctrl)** open source tool developed by TON Foundation.

-The manjority of TON nodes use reliable and tested **Mytonctrl**.
+The majority of TON nodes use reliable and tested **mytonctrl**.

 ## Installation